PostHog/posthog.com/contents/handbook/company/communication.md

    1. The decision to be made
    2. Who will make the decision
       - By default this should be the person who will own the project and do the work.
 In the rare case that it's a non-reversible decision it might be more appropriate have the team lead be the decision maker.
-   3. When will the decision should be made (normally less than 1 week)
+   3. When the decision will be made by (normally less than 1 week).
+You don't need to wait for this date if you've already received input from the key people you need.
    4. The specific people that you want feedback from (as github assignees) and optionally the type of feedback you are looking for
    5. The problem
    6. The recommendation